Godless Billboards Hit Columbia in Time for USC-Clemson Game

 Columbia Coalition of Reason

-(Note: available in person Tuesday and in the AM on Wednesday; afterwards only by phone)
+(Note: primary point of contact; available in person Tuesday and in the AM on Wednesday; afterwards only by phone)

 Midlands non–religious reach out with billboards by Rachael Myers Lowe, The State

 Billboard: 'Don't Believe in God?
 You Are Not Alone' by Tony Santaella, WLTX

 Godless billboards hit Columbia by Cheryn Stone, WACH FOX